TGOlson/quick-sprite/README.md

 ### advanced usage

-Most advanced usage will involve using the `transform` options, or modifying the resulting `Jimp` instance.
+For more advanced usage, set the `transform` option, or modify the returned `Jimp` instance.

-For example, images can be resized by using `Options.transform`:
+eg. resize images by using `Options.transform`:

 ```
 transform: (_key, image) => image.resize(width, height)
 ```

-Or images can be made black and white by modifying the resulting `Sprite.image`:
+eg. make image black and white:

 ```
 createSprite(...).then(({image}) => image.greyscale())